BS in Electrical Engineering

 Electives allow you to follow your interests by taking three or more classes in a specialization.
 The concentrations within electrical engineering include:

-• Electronics: Design, develop and oversee the manufacture of electrical equipment such as optical semiconductor devices, and analog and digital electronic circuits.
-Learn about the generation, transmission, and reception of information both in optical and microwave frequency ranges and guided or free-space conditions.
+- Electronics: Design, develop and oversee the manufacture of electronics and communications equipment such as optical semiconductor devices, and analog and digital circuits.
+Learn about the generation, transmission and reception of information both in optical and microwave frequency ranges and guided or free-space conditions.

-• Power and Systems Control: Specialize in the classic core of electrical engineering, controls engineering and electric power engineering.
-Learn to use the synergies between these areas through modeling, analysis and control of dynamic systems for planning and optimization, power conversion and conservation for the power industry.
+- Power and Systems Control: Specialize in the classic core of electrical engineering — controls engineering and electric power engineering.
+Learn to use the synergies between these areas through modeling, analysis and control of dynamic systems for planning, optimization, power conversion and conservation.

-• Telecommunications and Digital Signal Processing: Focus on the growing and changing field of the transmission and processing of information-bearing signals like voice, audio, data, images and video.
-These skills can be applied to careers in digital communications systems, speech recognition, fiber-optic networks, wireless communications and many others.
+- Telecommunications and Digital Signal Processing: Focus on the transmission and processing of information-bearing signals like voice, audio, data, images and video for careers using digital communications systems, speech recognition, fiber-optic networks, wireless communications and many others.

 Hometown: Whitemarsh, Pennsylvania